Create a map

 Although your data has been symbolized, the Disposable Income and Market Opportunity layers have features that extend beyond your area of interest on Manhattan Island.
 The additional features distract from the focal data, so you'll edit the artwork layers to remove the extra features.
 Before you delete any data, you'll lock all the other layers so you don't accidentally delete them.

 When a layer is locked, a lock icon is added to the empty space.
-When you lock a parent layer, all its sublayers are also locked.
-Now, the only editable layers are Demand Exceeds Supply and Demand Greatly Exceeds Supply.
+When you lock a layer, all its sublayers are also locked.
+The only editable layers should be the market and income layers.
 You'll remove all features of these layers that aren't on Manhattan Island.

-All features within the box are selected.
+All features within the sketch are selected.

 Because some of these extra features are close to features you do want, it may be better to click specific features to select them.
 For a more precise selection, you may want to zoom in.
 Under the map, click the arrow next to 100% and change it to a higher value.

 Now, only relevant features are displayed on your map.